Stories Preschool Presents

 The offense has 12 (CFL: 13) or more players in the huddle for a period of 3–5 seconds; or twelve or more players are in the formation before a play; or a player is attempting to leave the field as the ball is snapped; or an offensive player entering the field fails to step at least nine yards from the sideline (inside the field's yardage numbers) before the snap; or a player who has been suspended or disqualified attempts to enter the field of play.

 The referee has two hands, palms down, touching the top of the head, with an elbow out to each side.
-The penalty is 5 yards.

-Illegal Touching of a Forward Pass (offense)
+Illegal Touching of a Forward Pass (Offense)

 A forward pass first touches an ineligible receiver (e.g., an offensive lineman).
 If the ball is touched by the defenders first, any player may touch it.

 The signal for this penalty is the referee has two hands held up to shoulders, fingertips touching the shoulders; (CFL) both arms extended sideways.
-In American Football, the penalty is 5 yards and a loss of down, while the CFL is 10 yards.

-Illegal Touching of a Free Kick (special teams)
+Illegal Touching of a Free Kick (Special Teams)

-The ball, after the free kick, first touches a member of the kicking team prior to travelling 10 yards.
-This is most often seen on an onside kick where a member of the kicking team prematurely comes in contact with the ball in an attempt to recover it.
 Like illegal touching of a forward pass, if a defender (member of the receiving team) first touches the ball, any player may touch it.
 Note: in NFHS it is called 'first touching', not 'illegal touching'.
 It is also illegal touching for a kicking team player to touch a free kick after going out of bounds, unless the kick is touched by the receiving team.

 In the NFL, two hands held up to shoulders, fingertips touching the shoulders.
 Penalty is 5 yards, unless the illegal touching occurs inside the receiving team's 5 yard line.
 In that case, it is ruled a touchback.

-Illegal Touching of a Scrimmage Kick (special teams)
+Illegal Touching of a Scrimmage Kick (Special Teams)

 The ball, during the scrimmage kick, is touched by a kicking team player, unless the kick is touched by the receiving team or another member of the kicking team.
-The referee has one hand held up to shoulder, fingertips touching the shoulder.

 Illegal Use of Hands